-The percentages shown in the schedule reflect the amounts the Covered Person pays after any required Co-Pay has been applied.
+The percentages shown in the schedule reflect the amounts the Covered Person pays after any required copay has been applied.
 The percentages apply to "Allowable Charges."
 See "Allowable Charges" in the Definitions section for more information.

-A "Co-Pay" is a fixed amount the Covered Person must pay and is usually paid to the Provider at the time of service.

-All Services must be authorized by the Prime Healthcare Utilization Management Review Department for services to be obtained through an Anthem Blue Cross (BlueCard) Network Provider (unless otherwise noted in this SPD).
+A "copay" is a fixed amount the Covered Person must pay and is usually paid to the Provider at the time of service.
+All Services must be authorized by the Prime Healthcare Utilization Management Department for services to be obtained through a BCBS BlueCard Network Provider (unless otherwise noted in this SPD).